viamrobotics/docs/docs/fleet/locations.md

 ![The list of secret keys that can grant access to a location displays in the location secret keys dropdown menu of the Viam app.](/fleet/app-usage/location-secret-keys-dropdown.png)

 {{< alert title="Caution" color="caution" >}}
-Do not share your location secret, part secret, or robot address publicly.
+Do not share your location secret, part secret, or machine address publicly.
-Sharing this information could compromise your system security by allowing unauthorized access to your robot, or to the computer running your robot.
+Sharing this information could compromise your system security by allowing unauthorized access to your robot, or to the computer running your machine.
 {{< /alert >}}
 -->